The Plumbing

 B. Building a data pipeline.

 Option A is theoretically available to every American.
 Option B requires programming skills that maybe some subset of the population possess, and even less want to do.
 The information is public.
 The comprehension is gated.
-And the gate is not a paywall or a classification level or a legal restriction.
-The gate is plumbing.
+And the gate is plumbing, which is harder to object to than a paywall or a classification level or a legal restriction, because plumbing sounds like a solvable engineering problem rather than a structural feature of the political economy it describes.

 I did the plumbing.
 Here's what's in it.4